shad-arf/Algorithm-Exercise/README.md

 # Algorithm-Exercise

-this reposotory is use to solve diffrent idea of Algorithm in the book of Jeff Erickson
+this repository is used to solve different ideas of Algorithms in the book of Jeff Erickson

+## Note
+you have to First Start At Index.html